-Looking for new and fun ways for the kids to create and play with the leaves this fall?
-Check out this collection of 14 of my favourite Fall Leaf crafts and activities for kids ages 2-10!
+Looking for new and fun ways for the kids to create and play with leaves this fall?
+Check out this collection our favourite Fall Leaf crafts and activities for kids ages 2-10!

 My daycare kids love to do the same, so we spend a ton of time in the yard in the fall, coming up with fun ways to play in the leaves, and of course, we do lots of fall leaf crafting as well.

 I thought it would be fun to round up all of our favourite fall leaf crafts and activities and share them with you so your kids can enjoy some of the same fun this season.

 Whether you have toddlers, preschoolers, or elementary aged children, you’ll find lots of ideas here to help your kids make the most of the fall season, AND the most of those beautiful leaves scattered around your yard.

 To make it quick and easy to find a craft or activity that’s age-appropriate for your child, I’ve broken this collection into 3 parts:

 - Fall Leaf Crafts for Toddlers and Preschoolers

 - Fun Ways for Toddlers and Preschoolers to Play in the Leaves